Dr Julie Williams

 Mr Kevin Fairclough

-Kevin is a Chartered Accountant and has worked at Warburtons since 2011.
+Kevin is a Chartered Accountant and currently works at European Metal Recycling.
+Prior to this he worked at for six years at Warburton’s.
+Before joining Warburton’s Kevin spent four years at KPMG gaining significant audit, controls and risk management experience across a number of private and public sector clients.
+He started his career working for an audit and assurance consultancy specialising in NHS clients.
 He has held a number of senior finance positions gaining experience of commercial, operations and group finance.
-Before joining Warburtons Kevin spent four years at KPMG gaining significant audit, controls and risk management experience across a number of private and public sector clients.
-He started his career working for an audit and assurance consultancy specialising in NHS clients.

 Mr Rory McDonnell